 I am an environmental historian interested in how attitudes concerning waste shape society, culture, institutions, and inequalities.
-My new book, Aluminum Upcycled: Sustainable Design in Historical Perspective, was published by Johns Hopkins University Press in March 2017.
+My book Aluminum Upcycled: Sustainable Design in Historical Perspective was published by Johns Hopkins University Press in March 2017.
 Upcycling, the practice of recycling discarded material into good of elevated value, is a popular sustainable design strategy, and Aluminum Upcycled explores the history of this practice using secondary aluminum’s use as a case study.
 The book includes successful design examples in furniture, vehicles, and musical instruments since World War II, including furniture by Herman Miller, Emeco, and the Eames Office, vehicles by Aston Martin, Cannondale, Honda, and Ford, and instruments from Wandre, Veleno, Travis Bean, Kramer, and the Electrical Guitar Company.

 “A refreshingly clear, open, and engaging contribution to the discourse on aluminum, this deeply researched book is a logical and extremely balanced contribution to the history of technology and environmental history.” -Samantha MacBride, New York City Department of Sanitation, Bureau of Recycling and Sustainability, author of Recycling Reconsidered: The Present Failure and Future Promise of Environmental Action in the United States.